 What is the best Shure SM7B audio interface?

-Match your Shure SM7B with a Focusrite Scarlett 2i2.
+In our Shure SM7B review, we matched it with a Focusrite Scarlett 2i2. (check current price).
 It is an optimal combination for use in a home or remote recording environment.
 Together they operate exceptionally well, delivering sample rates of up to 24 bits/ 192 kHz.

 To learn more about audio interfaces, check our detailed audio interface guide.